Julian-Wollersberger/Pikmin2-TAS-Route/Readme.md

 * the current captain isn't already targeting that sprout.
 To make the second captain continue to pluck, he needs to finish _before_ the current captain.
 Otherwise he will just stand around.
-That's why it is very hard to make the second captain pluck as many sprouts as the current captain.
+That's why it is not possible to make the second captain pluck as many sprouts as the current captain.

-For killing the mitites, not all 10 Pikmin must be available immediately, since whistling isn't that slow (about 24 frames).
-For the first set, you need to whistle once anyway.

-Before the first set of mitites, collect the near 1-pellet.
-That will mean that we have 12 Pikmin for the second set.
-The far 1-pellet is to slow.
-It will not collect in time at all, and going for it makes collecting the near 1-pellet 100 frames slower.
-Meaning we'd have only 6 Pikmin for killing the first set of mitites.
+The amount of time a sprout takes to grow is random.
+Precisely:
+On the frame that a sprout lands, it calls RNG for how long it should stay underground.
+Minimum I have seen is 15f.
+As soon as it's visible, the animation always takes 59f.

+TODO:
-For the 10-pellet and third set of mitites, I'm investigating if they can be done while CR moves.
+For the ~~10-pellet~~ and third set of mitites, I'm investigating if they can be done while CR moves.
 That would make it completely parallel.
-But doing both is very tight and probably not enouth Pikmin are available.
+But doing both is very tight and barely enouth Pikmin are available.
 But one of the two can be done that late.
+(10-pellet can happen while plucking.
+Not while CR moves.)

 #### Gate Cutscene Skip